 Our Specialized Treatment Program

-After assessment and detox, alcoholic depression patients are designed a customized care plan which includes medication for depression, in-depth group and individual counseling and an individualized array of alternative treatment methods including Eye Movement Desensitization and Reprocessing (EMDR), lightsound neurotherapy, and meditation.
+After assessment and medically monitored detox, alcoholic depression patients are designed a customized care plan which includes medication for depression, in-depth group and individual counseling, and an individualized array of alternative treatment methods including Eye Movement Desensitization and Reprocessing (EMDR), lightsound neurotherapy, and meditation.
 This program offers patients specific treatment for depression so that they no longer feel the need to self-medicate with alcohol.